cloux/cloux.github.io/init/index.md

 ---
 ## Daemontools Family

-Also dubbed the Maxwell's equations of Unix process management and supervision<sup>([1](http://blog.darknedgy.net/technology/2015/09/05/0/))</sup>, the [daemontools](http://cr.yp.to/daemontools.html) suite was developed by cryptologist Daniel J. Bernstein in 1997<sup>([2](https://jdebp.eu/FGA/daemontools-family.html))</sup> as a completely new, modern approach to service management. daemontools is just a supervision suite and does not include any PID1 init process binary.
-The latest version 0.76 was released in 2001 and is not actively developed anymore, but it's innovative design inspired some other popular init suites: notably [runit](#runit) and [s6](#s6).
+Also dubbed the Maxwell's equations of Unix process supervision<sup>([1](http://blog.darknedgy.net/technology/2015/09/05/0/))</sup>, the [daemontools](http://cr.yp.to/daemontools.html) suite was developed by cryptologist Daniel J. Bernstein in 1997<sup>([2](https://jdebp.eu/FGA/daemontools-family.html))</sup> as a completely new, modern approach to service management. daemontools is just a supervision suite and does not include any PID1 init process binary.
+The latest version 0.76 was released in 2001 and is not actively developed anymore, but its innovative design inspired some other popular init suites: notably [runit](#runit) and [s6](#s6).

 **Common daemontools concepts:**

  * No PID-files used, ever.
-Supervisor communicates with the services directly, including starting, stopping, and sending signals.
+Supervisor communicates with the services directly, including starting, stopping and sending signals.
  * Supervisor monitors and restarts services automatically if they die.
  * Services write their messages to stdout, which gets redirected to logfiles by the supervisor.
  * In order to be supervised, service programs must run in foreground.